GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/network-dashboard/README.md

 This repository provides an end-to-end solution to gather some GCP Networking quotas and limits (that cannot be seen in the GCP console today) and display them in a dashboard.
 The goal is to allow for better visibility of these limits, facilitating capacity planning and avoiding hitting these limits.

-Here is an example of dashboard you can get with this solution:
+Here is an blueprint of dashboard you can get with this solution:

 <img src="metric.png" width="640px">